Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_Horizon_for_Data_Governance/getting_started_with_horizon_for_data_governance_in_snowflake.md

 **2. Copy the below script in its entirety and paste into your worksheet.**

-This script will create the objects needed to run the lab.
+This script will create the objects and load data needed to run the lab.
 More explanation on these objects and how they are used will be provided in later steps.
 ### [script 0_lab_setup.sql](https://github.com/Snowflake-Labs/sf-samples/blob/main/samples/summit24-horizon-hol/0-lab-Setup.sql)

 ````